orobix/quadra/README.md

 ## Quick Start Guide

-Currently we support installing from source since the library is not yet available on `PyPI` and currently supported Python version is `3.9`.
+Currently we support installing from source since the library is not yet available on `PyPI` and currently supported Python versions are `3.9` and `3.10`.

 ```shell
 pip install git+https://github.com/orobix/quadra.git